mrme77/mrme77.github.io/README.md

 - **Justified Text:** All section content is neatly aligned for readability.
 - **External Links:** Direct access to LinkedIn, GitHub, and published articles.
 - **Project Highlights:** Descriptions and links to featured data science and AI projects.
+- **Dynamic Tab Switching:** Powered by `script.js`, clicking navigation items shows the relevant section and highlights the active tab.

 ## Structure

 - `index.html` — Main HTML file containing all sections and navigation.
 - `style.css` — Custom styles for layout, banners, and typography.
+- `script.js` — Handles tab switching and cursor highlighting for navigation.
 - `assets/` — Folder containing banner images for each section.

 ## How to Use